-A first time freshman who is an adult aged 25 years and older is not required to meet the Board of Regents minimum admissions criteria for first-time freshmen.
+A first time freshman who is an adult age 25 or older is not required to meet the Board of Regents minimum admissions criteria for first-time freshmen.
 However, if a student has completed a GED or graduated from high school, he or she may take the University's placement tests in mathematics and English and must have high school transcripts sent to the Admissions and Records Office.